networq/networq-cli/README.md

 This means that `networq install` will always make sure you have the latest versions of all of your dependencies.

-### Package naming + repository naming
+### Package naming + repository naming (-nqp)

 Dependencies are listed as `ownerName/packageName`, i.e. `acme/cooking`.
-The package manager will then clone this package from `https://github/ownerName/packageName-package`.
-In this case `https://github.com/acme/cooking-package`.
+The package manager will then clone this package from `https://github/ownerName/packageName-nqp`.
+In this case `https://github.com/acme/cooking-nqp`.

 ### Build phar

 To build phar file set _phar.readonly=0_ in php.ini

     composer build-phar

 ### Development / testing